NeonGraal/graphql-plus/graphql-plus/Schema.md

 An Output type is defined as either:

-- an Output object definition, or
-- an Output object definition followed by one or more Output type references, or
+- an Output object definition followed by zero or more Output type references, or
 - one or more Output type references

+An Output object may have a base Output type and has one or more Output fields.

+Output Field names and Field aliases must be unique within the Output object, including any base object.
+Explicit Field names will override the same name being used as a Field alias.

 Duplicate Output declarations with different base Outputs are not permitted.
 Multiple Output declarations with the same base, or no base, will have their fields and alternates merged and de-duplicated.
-An explicit Output declaration will override that name being used as an alias for a different Output.

 ## Constant